 Explore Alligator Gorge on either of these hikes:

 Alligator Gorge is closed between September 29 2016 until at least October 4/5 due to floodwaters.

 The waterfall is a large amphitheatre but doesn’t flow often.
 The Waterfall Trail passes through the waterfall.
 The Mark Oliphant Conservation Park is a park with dense tall stringybark forest and numerous hiking trails.
 The park entrance appears rundown, but don’t be deceived – this park is a gem for walkers.
 Trails are marked, and firetracks named with street signs.
 The Waterfall Trail is rewarding, but at times can be a little overgrown.

 6 Waterfalls in Waterfall Gully

 There are six waterfalls along the Waterfall Gully to Mt Lofty summit hike.
-This is a popular hike, but as at October 2016 remains closed following the spring floods of September 2016.
+This is a popular hike.

 The First Falls are the most spectacular, and accessible from the carpark.
-The Second Falls are just 500 metres along the trail (currently closed as at October 2016).
+The Second Falls are just 500 metres along the trail.